hmchen47/DevOps/CICD/k8sFund-LFS258/02-K8sBasic.md

     + kube-proxy: create and manage networking rules to expose the container on the network

 ## 2.10 Terminology
-+ __Pod__: consist of one or more containers which share an IP address, access to storage and namespace
++ __Pod__: a collection of one or more containers which share an IP address, access to storage and namespace
-+ __controller__: orchestration is managed through a series of watched-loops
++ __controllers__: a series of watched-loops to manage orchestration
 + __kube-apiserver__: each controller interrogates the kube-apiserver for a particular object state, modifying the object until the declared state matches the current state
 + __Deploymnet__
     + the default, newest, and feature-filled controller for containers
-    + ensure that resources are available, such as IP address and storage, and then deploys a ReplicaSet
+    + ensure that resources are available, such as IP address and storage, and then deploy a ReplicaSet
 + __ReplicaSet__:
     + a controller deploys and restarts containers, Docker by default, until the requested number of containers is running
     + ReplicationController: previous object
-+ __Jobs__ and __CronJobs__: handle single or recurring tasks
++ __Jobs__ or __CronJobs__: handle single or recurring tasks
 + __Label__:
     + arbitrary strings which become part of the object metadata
     + used when checking or changing the state of objects w/o knowing individual names or UIDs